Orioles vs Rays Odds, Spread, and Total

-The Tampa Bay Rays and Baltimore Orioles are putting their three-game win streaks on the line today as they open a four-game series at George M. Steinbrenner Field.
+Having outscored the Baltimore Orioles 20–14 over the first three games, the Tampa Bay Rays look to end the series at George M. Steinbrenner Field on a high note.
 First pitch is scheduled for 7:35 p.m.
-EST.
+ET.

-Tampa Bay (39–32) returns home after dealing the Mets their first sweep of the season, culminating with a 9–0 shutout in New York yesterday.
-Junior Caminero hit his 17th home run and drove in three, and four pitchers combined for a five-hit shutout.
+Tampa Bay (41–33) bounced back from Tuesday's loss with a 12–8 win yesterday, powered by four home runs and a seven-run second inning.
+Junior Caminero and Jonathan Aranda each drove in three runs as the Rays improved to 25–21 at home and maintained their spot near the top of a tight AL East race.

-Baltimore (30–40) is coming off a weekend sweep of the Angels, punctuated by an 11–2 rout yesterday.
-The Orioles have outscored opponents 19–7 during the streak, their longest since early May.
+Baltimore (31–42) showed fight in the late innings, cutting an early 9–1 deficit to 12–8, but couldn't complete the comeback.
+Cedric Mullins homered for the second straight night and now leads the team with 12 on the season.

 Spread